Life Stack

-This is a perpetually out of date guide to the apps and tools I am using to run my life as a publicly traded person.
+This is a lagging indicator of the apps and tools I am using to run my life as a publicly traded person.

 On The Internet